Business Succession Plans in Birmingham, Alabama

 Keeping it in the family

-You’ll first need to ask whether you plan to transfer the business to a family member or someone else inside the company, or sell it.
+You will first need to ask whether you plan to transfer the business to a family member or someone else inside the company, or sell it.
 If your children are involved in the business or there’s another logical successor — someone who, with a few additional skills, could fill the seat behind your desk — you should start grooming that person as early as possible.
 Depending on the amount of support and knowledge your prospective replacement needs, this may take several years or just a few months.

 Because business succession and estate planning are generally linked, make sure you consult with us and your financial advisors to help you create the transfer plan, fund your retirement, and build an estate plan that equitably divides your wealth among family members who participate in the business and those who don’t.

 If none of your family members are qualified or want to assume the mantle, consider:

 Selling the firm to your employees through an employee stock ownership plan (ESOP),

 Setting up a management buyout, or

 Selling to an outside buyer.